Sarvagyam/SQL-DiabetesDB/README.md

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.

-The objective this project is to determine the trend and relations between instances with diabetes.
+The objective of this project is to determine the trends and relations between instances with diabetes.

 Table1 has 10 columns and 100 rows.(filename : Table1)